Dairy contract legislation – what does it mean for dairy farmers?

 If a milk contract contains a variable price, there are mechanisms in place to ensure that price can only move in reference to agreed factors, and also gives powers for farmers to challenge prices that they feel have not followed the correct process.

-The regulations will not directly legislate what prices should be and will not, for example, introduce minimum prices.
+The regulations do not directly legislate what prices should be and will not, for example, introduce minimum prices.

 Return to top